 What is Anaerobic Fermentation Coffee?

-In coffee, the term “anaerobic fermentation” typically refers to fermenting cherries in sealed, oxygen-limited environments—such as closed tanks.
-While technically all fermentation is anaerobic by nature, this term has become widely used in the industry to describe a specific method that limits airflow and allows for more controlled microbial activity.
+In coffee processing, anaerobic fermentation refers to fermenting coffee cherries in sealed, oxygen-limited environments, such as closed tanks or airtight fermentation vessels.
+While all fermentation is technically anaerobic at a microbial level, the term has become widely used in the specialty coffee industry to describe a deliberate method that limits airflow and allows for precise control over microbial activity.
+By adjusting factors such as time, temperature, and tank pressure, producers can influence how sugars and acids develop in the beans, ultimately shaping flavour, aroma, and body in distinctive ways.

 Why anaerobic fermentation matters